mikrobe/trainingbot/README.md

 #### IF (Intensity Factor)
 IF is a percentage of the FTP which represents the zones.
 Values are from 1 to 7.
 #### TSB (Training Stress Balance)
+Training Stress Balance (TSB) or Form represents the balance of training stress.

+Form (TSB) = Yesterday's Fitness (CTL) - Yesterday's Fatigue (ATL)

+A positive TSB number means that you would have a good chance of performing well during those 'positive' days, and would suggest that you are both fit and fresh.

 #### CTL (chronic training load)
+Fitness (CTL) is an exponentially weighted average of your last 42 days of training stress scores (TSS) and reflects the training you have done over the last 6 weeks.
+However, the workouts you did 15 days ago will impact your Fitness more than the workouts you did 30 days ago.
 [1] Fitness, if you want to look at it that way

 #### ATL (acute training load)
+An exponentially weighted average of your training stress scores from the past 7 days which provides an estimate of your fatigue accounting for the workouts you have done recently.
 [1] fatigue

 ### Zones by sports